PhantomPilots/AutoFarming/README.md

 ## Troubleshooting

-* If the script doesn't work as expected (e.g., not clicking anywhere), make sure the game window is resized with the custom size created at the beginning.
 * The scripts don't account for random pop-ups (such as demon invitations), so make sure you have those notifications disabled.
 * If when updating the code with `git pull` you get an error/warning saying the code cannot be updated, first run `git stash` and then `git pull` again.
 You should now see the code updated.
 * For more errors, please open a new "issue" in the "Issues" tab of this website.